CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 cumulus@switch:~$ echo span > config/mirror/session/1/type
 ```

-The following example mirrors all packets that are sent out of swp1 and copies and transmits the packets out of local port swp2 for monitoring:
+The following example mirrors all packets that are *sent out of* swp1 and copies and transmits the packets out of swp2 for monitoring:

 ```
 cumulus@switch:~$ cd /cumulus/switchd